rogermeadows/mindfulness-at-the-computer/docs/developer.md

 * When you see all tests have passed, you are ready to start making code changes.

 ## Making Code Changes
-* Find the issue you on which you will work. or create an issue to describe the work you plan to do.
+*.
+Find the issue you on which you will work. or create an issue to describe the work you plan to do.
 * Sync with upstream and create a local branch for working on the issue.
 For example you might call the new branch `work_issue_96`.
-* Development Loop
+* Simple Development Loop (assumes automatic rebase on pull request merge will be a fast-forward merge)

+   1. Make code changes, add new tests or fix tests that need to change.
+   2. Make sure automated tests pass locally.
+   3. Commit changes and push to your fork (`git push origin work_issue_96`).
+   4. Verify that Travis CI tests on your fork passed.
+   6. If more changes are needed, go to step 1, otherwise
+   5. Sync with upstream and push to origin and verify Travis CI tests still pass.
+   6. Create a `pull request` to have the branch in your fork merged onto the main repository `master` branch.

+* Development Loop with local rebase (perfoms local rebase regularly to ensure pull request merge will be fast-forward merge)

    1. Make code changes, add new tests or fix tests that need to change.
    2. Make sure automated tests pass locally.
    3. Commit changes and push to your fork (`git push origin work_issue_96`).
    4. Verify that Travis CI tests on your fork passed.
    5. Sync with upstream, rebase onto master, push to origin and verify Travis CI tests still pass.
    6. If more changes are needed, go to step 1, otherwise create a `pull request` to have the branch in your fork merged onto the main repository `master` branch.

 ## [Running from source](running-from-source.md)